iamrajiv/GSoD-2021/GSoD_2021_Project_Timeline.md

 ### Week 9 (July 12 - July 18, 2021)

 - Finalizing the project deliverables and refactor the code, if any, based on the feedback.
-- Making the project reports.
+- Making the project report.
-- Finalizing and submitting the project reports.
+- Finalizing and submitting the project report.